rsp/scripts/gcm.md

 Runs: `git commit message -m ...`

-The commit message are all command line arguments.
+The commit message is composed from all command line arguments (you don't have to quote them).

+So running: `gcm your message` is equivalent to: `git commit -m "your message"`